 For students who worry that student loans could hurt their credit in the long term, there are solutions.
 The first is, if you are late, work out a plan to catch up.
 If you don’t know how, check into repayment plans, particularly income-based repayment.
 Even if you are making little or no headway on repaying your debt, on-time payments can keep student loans from damaging your credit.
 If you are in default, rehabilitate your student loan.
 If you successfully do so, the default notation will be removed from your credit reports, and some lenders (though not all) also stop reporting the late payments leading up to default.
 And if you have multiple student loans, you might want to consider consolidating, as it can simplify repayment.
+Refinancing is another option that can help lower your interest rates and save you money in the long-run.
 However, it won’t make the original late payment disappear from your credit report — only time can do that.
 But the more positive information you have, and the more time goes by without any negative information, the less impact it will have.

 More on Student Loans:

 - How Student Loans Can Impact Your Credit